macdonst/push-workshop-eu-2017/index.md

 ---

 ## What You Will Build
-In this workshop you will learn how to create a simple mobile application using PhoneGap with HTML, JavaScript and CSS.
+In this workshop you will learn how to add push notification functionality to an existing PhoneGap application.
 We'll go over a the ways to handle incoming push notifications to provide a native experience.

 <img class="screenshot" src="images/push1.png"/>
 <img class="screenshot" src="images/push2.png"/>